Azure/azure-sdk/docs/dotnet/introduction.md

 ##### Conditional Request Methods

 Some services support conditional requests that are used to implement optimistic concurrency control.
-In Azure, optimistic concurency is typically implemented using If-Match headers and ETags.
+In Azure, optimistic concurrency is typically implemented using If-Match headers and ETags.
 See [Managing Concurrency in Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/concurrency-manage?tabs=dotnet) as a good example.

 {% include requirement/MUST id="dotnet-conditional-etag" %} use Azure.Core ETag to represent ETags.

 {% include requirement/MAY id="dotnet-conditional-matchcondition" %} take [MatchConditions](https://docs.microsoft.com/en-us/dotnet/api/azure.matchconditions?view=azure-dotnet), [RequestConditions](https://docs.microsoft.com/en-us/dotnet/api/azure.requestconditions?view=azure-dotnet), (or a custom subclass) as a parameter to conditional service call methods.

+{% include requirement/MUST id="dotnet-conditional-nullableresponse" %} return ```NullableResponse<T>``` when the service could return a 304 response with no content.

-TODO: more guidelines comming. see https://github.com/Azure/azure-sdk/issues/2154
+TODO: more guidelines coming. see https://github.com/Azure/azure-sdk/issues/2154

 ### Supporting Types